THE VIRGINIA MATHEMATICAL ASSOCIATION OF TWO-YEAR COLLEGES

 ARTICLE 7.
 ELECTIONS

 Officers are elected by members using the procedures outlined in the By-Laws.
-New officers start their term on May 1 after each election.
+New officers start their term at the conclusion of the annual business meeting following the election.

 ARTICLE 8.
 COMMITTEES